mikenguyen13/data_analysis/_book/17-marginal-effect.md

 +----------------------+-------------------------------------------------------------------------+-----------------------------------------------------------------------------+
 | **Standard Errors**  | Derived using variance rules                                            | Estimated via the delta method using the variance-covariance matrix         |
 +----------------------+-------------------------------------------------------------------------+-----------------------------------------------------------------------------+

+: Comparison of Analytical and Numerical Approaches for Marginal Effects and Standard Errors

 ------------------------------------------------------------------------